What is Two Phase Treatment in Orthodontics?

-The goal of first phase treatment is to develop the jaw size in order to accommodate all the permanent teeth and to relate the upper and lower jaws to each other.
+The goal of the first phase of treatment is to develop the jaw size in order to accommodate all the permanent teeth and to relate the upper and lower jaws to each other.
 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper and lower jaw that is growing too much or not enough can be recognized at an early age.
-If children after age 6 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment.
+If children after age 6 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment in Irvine & Orange CA.

 Making records to determine your unique treatment – Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records consist of models of the teeth, x-rays, and photographs.